The Patients Association is now free to join.

 “What cruel mistakes are sometimes made by benevolent men and women in matters of business about which they can know nothing and think they know a great deal.”

+Recently the way Alfie Evans’ case was handled seemed to bear this out.
 Could she have been talking about administrators in today’s NHS?
 Or even staff in those charities who should be banging the drum on our behalf, but don’t like to upset the NHS in case funding they have secured is withdrawn?
-The same people whose first response is to repeat the NHS mantra, rather than offering to advocate on our behalf.
+The same people whose first response is to repeat the NHS mantras, rather than offering to advocate on our behalf?

-Cancer survivors need charities to campaign on our behalf, not condone the NHS way of working.
+Cancer survivors need charities like the PA to campaign on our behalf, not condone the NHS way of working.

-- Today, charities allow the NHS to get away with appalling treatment of patients
+- Today, charities are allowing the NHS to get away with appalling treatment of patients

-- Whom can a patient turn to when their tests/investigation/biopsy is deferred?
+- So whom can a patient turn to when their tests/investigation/biopsy is deferred?

 - Why are so many mistakes brushed under the carpet?

-- Why are cancer charities allowing the NHS to get away with scandals such as recently when Patients wrongly given a faulty diagnosis, when the NHS admitted a backlog of 23,000 chest X-rays at Queen Alexandra’s, Portsmouth hospital – some with life-threatening consequences.
+- Why are cancer charities allowing the NHS to get away with scandals?
+Recently 23,000 Patients were wrongly given a faulty diagnosis, when the NHS admitted a backlog of chest X-rays at Queen Alexandra’s, Portsmouth hospital – some with life-threatening consequences.

 - And when are highly-paid CEOs going to have the guts to challenge the NHS, who constantly say they deliver ‘world-class care’ when it is nothing of the sort?